RenderKit/openvkl/doc/api.md

                                                          supported at the moment.
 Use the enum `VKLDataType` for named constants.

-  int           filter            `VKL_FILTER_TRILINEAR` The filter used for reconstructing the
-                                                         field.
-Use `VKLFilter` for named
-                                                         constants.

-  int           maxSamplingDepth  `VKL_VDB_NUM_LEVELS`   Do not descend further than to this
-                                                         depth during sampling.

   int           maxIteratorDepth  3                      Do not descend further than to this
                                                          depth during interval iteration.
                                                          The maximum value is 3.